soft-eng-practicum/softdev2-resources/content/student/chapter-software-protection/_index.md

 #### Credits

-- Pooya Shoghi helped with slide contents
+- Thanks to Pooya Shoghi for previous discussion
 - Dr Anca Doloc-Mihu supervised students Jamaima Endres and Zachary A Moore for constructing the resource website

 {{% reveal-prevnext-links %}}